+Learning phase

+Tuning in: Have students share the engage whole people flying a drone. group Ask students if they are

+Task

-Learning phase Task Relevant rule Tuning in: engage whole group Have students share their experiences of flying a drone or seeing friends or other people flying a drone.
+Have students share their experiences of flying a drone or seeing friends or other people flying a drone.

 Ask students if they are aware of any regulations about flying a drone.
 Gather students' responses to the questions?

-How close to a person do you think you should fly?
-How high are you permitted to fly?
+- How close to a person do you think you should fly? - How high are you permitted to fly?

 Use the CASA drone safety video or CASA rules to help explain that flying a drone requires you to make sure your drone stays at least 30 m from other people and that you are not permitted to fly it higher than 120 m.

+Ask:

-Ask: How closely can you estimate 30 m from a particular position?
-How aleash, are you estimate how high 120 m is about the ground?
-1, 2 How would you work out these distances if you were flying a drone?
+- How closely can you estimate 30 m from a particular position? - How closely can you estimate how high 120 m is above the ground?

+How would you work out these distances if you were flying a drone?
 Record students' ideas.

-Investigating: small-group activity Estimate and measure Use a large open area for this task.
+Investigating: small-group activity

+Estimate and measure

+Use a large open area for this task.
 Provide metre rulers and trundle wheels to measure distance efficiently in metres.

-Estimate 30 m by walking that distance blindfolded (with a partner).
-Stop and measure estimated distance and compare to 30 m (repeat for 120 m).
-Estimate a height of 120 m.
+- Estimate 30 m by walking that distance blindfolded (with a partner).
+Stop and measure estimated distance and compare to 30 m (repeat for 120 m). - Estimate a height of 120 m.
 How high above the school roof, how high above the tallest tree?
-Represent your ideas.
-Convert 30 m to centimetres and kilometres.
+Represent your ideas. - Convert 30 m to centimetres and kilometres.
 Do the same for 120 m.
-Ask students to explain why metres are an appropriate unit of measurement to use for these distances.
-Provide students with the worksheet: How close, how far?
-1, 2 As students estimate and measure, keep track of each student's progress and skills.
+Ask students to explain why metres are an appropriate unit of measurement to use for these distances. - Provide students with the worksheet: How close, how far?

+As students estimate and measure, keep track of each student's progress and skills.
 Ensure students are using accurate measuring skills.
 Provide guidance where necessary.

+Conversion

-Conversion Ask students to come up with reasons for including a measurement of metres and feet in rule 1.
-How many feet to a metre?
-Represent 120 m in feet.
-Convert 30 m to feet.
+Ask students to come up with reasons for including a measurement of metres and feet in rule 1.

+- How many feet to a metre?

+- Represent 120 m in feet.

+- Convert 30 m to feet.

 Demonstrate and model how to convert metres into feet and vice versa.

 Provide students with a brief background to why aviation uses feet worldwide.

-KNOWYOURDRONE.GOV.AU
+Teacher background: Did you know?

+In the early years of aviation, American and British aircraft were most common, and as a result the imperial foot became standard for altitude measurement.
+However, other countries, such as China (PRC) and Russia, use metres for altitude measurement.
+The International Civil Aviation Organization specifies metres as the primary unit, with feet being an accepted non-SI alternative.

+Relevant rule